 8. Don’t be afraid to dine solo.

-No one bats an eyelid for all the times I indicated table for one when I enter a restaurant, so solo dining in Bangkok is more common than you’ll presume.
+No one bats an eyelid for all the times I indicated table for one when I enter a restaurant at Terminal21 (a shopping mall at Asoke), so solo dining in Bangkok is more common than you’ll presume.
 I don’t know about you but I do get conscious of stares when I’m dining solo, SO, I always have my Kindle with me.
 In fact, I finished reading my “Gone Girl” novel in Bangkok!

 9. You can change currency easily in Bangkok.